 Tried that as well and still nothing?
 Yap, you are now at the point where you’re looking for the needle in the haystack.
 You need to be more creative and start trying out every other option you can think of: post on social groups, place ads on recruiting websites (as almost nobody does it, your announcement will definitely stand out), stalk people (careful to be GDPR compliant here), network at every event possible or join a dedicated event, such as the Startup Matchmaking - Co-Founder edition we’ve put together at TechHub Bucharest.
-Truth be told, the needle is there out there “waiting” to be found.
+Truth be told, the needle is out there there “waiting” to be found.

 The right fit: from the first discussion to signing the papers

 Beware that the first person that seems to have the right co-founder material for you and your startup could not be “the chosen one”.
 Decide if their values and motivations for starting the company are aligned with yours, have a trial period working together and see how you are managing difficult situations together.
 Marius Iatan, CEO of RenderStreet views it as “a long-term relationship, so take your time to know the other person”.

 Once you’ve decided that you have found your match, take into account that the business may fail at some point and plan accordingly.
 Discuss the roles, responsibilities, share structure and shareholder agreement before making everything official.
 And don’t forget to vest all the shares for co-founders as well!